Rubilmax/executooor/README.md

 ### Deployment

 Deploy your very own `Executor` contract with the owner address you want, once and for all.
-The owner can always be changed by calling `transferOwnership`.

 ### Using ethers-v6